Sandusky Sailors: The ballpark

-The Sandusky Sailors hosted home games at Medusa Park.
+The Sandusky Sailors hosted minor league home games at Medusa Park in Sandusky.
 The ballpark had a capacity of 1,500 and field dimensions of (left, center, right): 325–420–325.
 The Medusa Portland Cement Company was based in Sandusky and was a major employer in the era.
-The ballpark was formerly known as Esmond Athletic Field, with a large Esmond Dairy sign painted on the wall of the grandstand, before the ballpark was reconstructed with new grandstands and lighting for the Sailors in 1936.
-The grandstands were torn down in the 1940s.
-The ballpark was located on South Columbus Avenue.
+The ballpark was formerly known as Esmond Athletic Field, with a large Esmond Dairy sign painted on the wall of the grandstand.
+The ballpark was reconstructed with new grandstands and lighting for the Sailors in 1936.
+The grandstands were later torn down in the 1940s.
+The ballpark was located on South Columbus Avenue in Sandusky.